zircote/swagger-php/docs/reference/generator.md

 are not part of this function and need to be set separately.

-Being static this means setting them back is the callers responsibility and there is also the fact that some of the Doctrine configuration currently can not be reverted easily.
+Being static this means setting them back is the callers responsibility and there is also the fact that some Doctrine configuration currently can not be reverted easily.

-Therefore, having a single side-effect free way of using swwagger-php seemed like a good idea...
+Therefore, having a single side effect free way of using swagger-php seemed like a good idea...

 ## The `\OpenApi\Generator` class